viktorsubic382/rsschool-cv/cv.md

 - Belarusian National Technical University, Minsk
     - Institute for Staff Training and Retraining on Management and Personnel, economics and management of industrial enterprises.
-**reference for video of my interview is here https://youtu.be/3mIlfmcH0Qg**
+#### Reference for video of my interview is here https://youtu.be/3mIlfmcH0Qg